adrianodelr/linear-MPC/README.md

 discrete time dynamic equations (here our state space model), which naturally are linear equality constraints to be satisfied during the optimization, are substituted into the quadratic cost function.
 As a consequence, future state variables are eliminated from the search space of the optimization, and the equality constraints are implicity satisfied at the optimum.
 Instead formulation the optimization problem in terms of absolute controls, this implementation uses control increments.
 The book of J.A.
 Rossiter [A First Course in Predictive Control](https://api.pageplace.de/preview/DT0400.9781351597166_A35143461/preview-9781351597166_A35143461.pdf) explains all these concepts for beginners.
-However, for completeness, below the basics are layed out.
+However, for completeness, the most important mathematics are layed out at the end of the readme.

 ## MPC formulation
 $$